 Commercial Vehicle Enforcement

 Due to an increase in truck traffic in the North Central Texas region, safety has become a central concern for those who monitor goods movement.
-To address safety concerns, the NCTCOG Transportation Safety Program has worked with commercial vehicle enforcement agencies over the past three years to support enforcement efforts and develop projects and programs that reduce the number of crashes on our regional roadways.
+To address safety concerns, the NCTCOG Transportation Safety Program has worked with commercial vehicle enforcement agencies to support enforcement efforts and develop projects and programs that reduce the number of crashes on our regional roadways.